bentoml/BentoML/docs/source/concepts/bento.rst

 Conda Options
 ^^^^^^^^^^^^^

 Conda dependencies can be specified under the :code:`conda` field.
-Unlike Python packages, BentoML does not support locking conda packages to version automatically.
-It is recommended for users to specify a version in the :code:`bentofile`:
+For example:

 .. code:: yaml

     ...
     conda:
+        channels:
+        - default
         dependencies:
-        - numpy
-        - nltk
+        - h2o
+        pip:
         - "scikit-learn==1.2.0"

-        channels:
-        - "conda-forge"
+When :code:`channels` filed is left unspecified, BentoML will use the community maintained :code:`conda-forge` channel as the default.

-Optionally, you may export all dependencies from a preexisting conda environment to an :code:`environment.yml`, and provide this file to BentoML instead.
+Optionally, you can export all dependencies from a preexisting conda environment to an :code:`environment.yml` file, and provide this file in your :code:`bentofile.yaml`
+config:

 Export conda environment: